Skip to content

 Consider a hybrid approach

-Many brands use both: NFC for premium in-store experiences and payment terminals, QR codes for packaging, print media, and scalable campaigns.
+Many brands use both: NFC for premium in-store experiences (a luxury watch tap-to-verify) and payment terminals, QR codes for packaging, print media, and scalable campaigns.
+The two technologies complement each other when each is used for its strengths instead of forced into the same role.

 QR codes dominate in: